Rising Star Award

 - Consent in writing to the nomination and publication of both name and photo in connection with the CPHR BC & Yukon Rising Star Award.

-- Be available to attend the awards celebration at the CPHR BC & Yukon annual conference, on Wednesday, May 2nd, 2018.
-You may be asked to appear onstage and address the audience during the award celebration.
+- Be available to attend the awards celebration at the CPHR BC & Yukon HR Conference + Tradeshow on Tuesday, April 2nd, 2019.
+Finalists may be asked to appear onstage and address the audience during the award celebration.

 - Award finalists will be given one complimentary ticket to attend the full two day conference.